sssplash6/uzbek-sentiment-analysis/README.md

 ## ⚠️ Limitations

 - **Domain**: Trained on e-commerce reviews only.
-May not generalize well to social media, news, or formal text.
+May not generalize to social media, news, or formal text.
-- **Class imbalance**: Negative examples are underrepresented (~20% of data), which affects negative class recall despite class-weighted loss.
+- **Class imbalance**: Negative examples are underrepresented (~20% of data), affecting negative class performance despite class-weighted loss.
+- **Dataset size**: 1,172 examples is small — a larger dataset would likely allow transformers to outperform the TF-IDF baseline.
-- **Code-switching**: Uzbek speakers often mix Russian into their writing.
-The model was not explicitly trained to handle this.
+- **Code-switching**: Uzbek speakers often mix Russian into writing; the models were not explicitly trained to handle this.
 - **Dialects**: No coverage of regional Uzbek dialect variation.
-- **Dataset size**: 1,172 examples is small by NLP standards.
-A larger dataset would improve robustness.

 ---